-Learn what buttermilk does in baking and what buttermilk substitutes you can use in a pinch!
+Learn what this magical ingredient does in baking and what buttermilk substitutes you can use in a pinch!

 Buttermilk is one of my favorite baking ingredients.
 Growing up in the South, buttermilk was very commonly found in people’s refrigerators.
-When I first moved to New York in 2010, I actually struggled to find it in stores.
+When I first moved to New York, I actually struggled to find it in stores and was forced to find a buttermilk substitute.
 But now I’m so happy to have seen it grow in popularity elsewhere, too.

 As much as I love baking with buttermilk, I know that it’s not something everyone keeps on-hand.
-Let’s first talk about some buttermilk specifics, and then we’ll look at some substitutions you can try when you find yourself with no buttermilk in your refrigerator.
+Let’s first talk about some specifics.
+Then we’ll look at several ways to make a quick and easy buttermilk substitute you can try when you find yourself without any in your refrigerator or your grocery store.

 Buttermilk is a thick, acidic milk that is often used in baking.
-If you’ve ever baked with buttermilk, you’re likely familiar with the great things that it can do to baked goods.
+If you’ve ever baked with buttermilk, you’re likely familiar with the great things that it can do to baking recipes.
 It’s a great way to add richness to your baking without adding the fat you’d get from some other options like cream or even regular milk.

-So, why use buttermilk?
-Well, there are a few really good things that buttermilk brings to baking.
+There are some really good things that buttermilk brings to baking.

 Next is leavening.
-Buttermilk provides the acidic element needed for baking soda to make your baked goods rise.
+Buttermilk provides the acidic element needed for baking soda to make your baking rise.

-And then there’s the texture that it brings to baked goods.
+And then there’s the resulting texture.
+Its acidity helps break down proteins like gluten, leading to a more delicate texture.
 Using buttermilk will go a long way in making your baked goods moist and tender.

 Things to Consider When Substituting Buttermilk

 Before we get into some substitution options, I want to emphasize that the best thing to use in a recipe with buttermilk is, well, buttermilk.
 These substitutes are options to keep in mind when you find with no buttermilk on hand or are looking for a non-dairy option.